n7rwntr/GrokRP/README.md

 ~~# Claude RP~~

-rant 11 June, 2026: pretty fed up with that condescending little shite Opus cuz as soon as I upload my rules it lectures me and quotes every disclaimer even before I request an opening scene every. frigging. time
+rant 11 June, 2026: pretty fed up with that condescending little shite Opus cuz as soon as I upload my rules it lectures me and quotes every disclaimer even before I request an opening scene

+every. frigging. time

+(yeah I understand API + SillyTavern mitigates that, but I only use DS when it comes to API)

 # RP Ruleset (mostly DS)
 *instruction crafting for solo AI RP*